DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Resizing

-Columns of Grid have fixed width with no possibility to change them from UI.
-You can switch on the corresponding [](treegrid/api/treegrid_resizable_config.md) configuration option to make all columns of Grid resizable.
+Columns of TreeGrid have fixed width with no possibility to change them from UI.
+You can switch on the corresponding [](treegrid/api/treegrid_resizable_config.md) configuration option to make all columns of TreeGrid resizable.

 ~~~js
 var grid = new dhx.Grid("grid_container", {